marklawton/CyberSecurity01/README.md

-# pentest
-scripts for pentesting
+#CyberSecurity01 repo

-dump of kali machines i had
+dump of data

-any scripts i found to help with pentesting